 The impact of the coronavirus pandemic (Covid-19) is very pronounced in the business and economic world.
-In a short time, the marketing patterns also changed, especially when social distancing and lockdown, were implemented, so that business actors in various sectors had to rack their brains and work hard to keep their business running (Lestari gt al., 2019).
-Marketers must turn their brains mind to marketing their products or services to consumers, as a brand strategy to survive amid this pandemic.
-Businesses people optimize online marketing and digital branding to communicate with their target consumers (Maria gt al., 2019).
+In a short time, marketing patterns also changed, especially when social distancing and lockdown were implemented, so that business actors in various sectors had to work hard to keep their business running (Lestari et al., 2019).
+Marketers must turn their mind to marketing their products or services to consumers, as a brand strategy to survive amid this pandemic.
+Business people optimize online marketing and digital branding to communicate with their target consumers (Maria et al., 2019).

-From official data as of 27 December 27, 2020, the number of confirmed cases of Covid-19 in Indonesia was 706,837 cases (WHO, 2020).
-To avoid the widespread spread of this global epidemic, the government urgeds the public to adhere to health protocols, one of which is staying at home.
-Off course, this affects many things, including small-scale businesses (Pusriadi et al., 2021).
-The government always strives to suppress the spread of this global virus because it has the potential to have a direct impact on the economy, including the sustainability of cooperatives, and micro, small and medium enterprises (Ilmi, Darma & Aziset al., 2020).
+From official data as of 27 December 2020, the number of confirmed cases of Covid-19 in Indonesia was 706,837 cases (WHO, 2020).
+To avoid the wide spread of this global epidemic, the government urged the public to adhere to health protocols, one of which is staying at home.
+Of course, this affects many things, including small-scale businesses (Pusriadi et al., 2021).
+The government always strives to suppress the spread of this global virus because it has the potential to have a direct impact on the economy, including the sustainability of cooperatives, and micro, small and medium enterprises (Ilmi, Darma & Azis, 2020).

-Now, tThe government is also recording a crisis in the business sector, which is experiencing raw material difficulties, production process constraints, and market demand that has fallen dramatically; and then maps the impact of Covid-19 on Small and Medium Enterprises (SMEs).
-Based on their observations, the average SMEs experienced a decrease in turnover during this pandemic (Amalia et al., Darma & Maria, 2020).
+The government is also recording a crisis in the business sector, which is experiencing raw material difficulties, production process constraints, and market demand that has fallen dramatically; and then maps the impact of Covid-19 on Small and Medium Enterprises (SMEs).
+Based on their observations, the average SME experienced a decrease in turnover during this pandemic (Amalia, Darma & Maria, 2020).

-Several business sectors that have the potential to experience a decline in sales are workshops, restaurants, salons, spas, property, miceMICE (meetings, incentives, conferences and exhibitions), tours & travel, hotels, transportation, flights, malls, and fashion, and several other business sectors.
-Several business sectors have the potential to be stable and experience an increase, such as health products needed during a pandemic, such as agriculture, e-commerce, convenience stores, grocery stores, pharmacies, herbal shops, Linternet providers, video conference service providers, home learning applications, and others (Yijo et al., 2021).
+Several business sectors that have the potential to experience a decline in sales are workshops, restaurants, salons, spas, property, MICE (meetings, incentives, conferences and exhibitions), tours & travel, hotels, transportation, flights, malls, and fashion.
+Several business sectors have the potential to be stable and experience an increase, such as health products needed during a pandemic, agriculture, e-commerce, convenience stores, grocery stores, pharmacies, herbal shops, Internet providers, video conference service providers, home learning applications, and others (Yijo et al., 2021).

 Seeing this problem, brand players must respond to change their sales strategy.
 It is hoped that there will be no significant drop in sales when social distancing is implemented (Kurniawan, 2020).
-To stay afloat amid this pandemic, brand players must be able to work around it.s.-Starting from focusing on digital marketing through websites that are used as e-commerce, social media, search engines, sales through the marketplace, and forming a reseller team to sell their products.
-Because not all problems cannot be resolved, in this pandemic there are both threats and opportunities.
-For marketers, of course, having to-being able to seize this opportunity is an absolute must.
+To stay afloat amid this pandemic, brand players must be able to work around it, starting from focusing on digital marketing through websites that are used as ecommerce, social media, search engines, sales through the marketplace, and forming a reseller team to sell their products.
+Because not all problems can be resolved, in this pandemic there are both threats and opportunities.
+For marketers, of course, being able to seize this opportunity is an absolute must.